 - The revival of Justice League International has Godiva, a very minor DC superheroine mostly remembered for being in the Global Guardians, a really minor DC superteam.

-- Age of Ultron, a Red Skies Crossover migrates a Neil Gaiman exclusive character, who was previously part of the Spawn supporting cast, into the Marvel Universe.
+- Age Of Ultron, a Red Skies Crossover, migrates Angela, a Neil Gaiman exclusive character, who was previously part of the Spawn supporting cast, into the Marvel Universe.